Posted by

 A miracle to our civilization, a hubris to our fading time.

-The roots and cavasas are waiting to be rescued from the bins,
+The spuds and pumpkins are waiting to be rescued from the bins,

 And you oblige because you can't stand their screams.